Submission Guidelines

 - Collaborative Contributions:

-- Articles must involve contributions from at least two authors from different countries.
+- Articles must involve contributions from at least two authors with institutions in different countries.

 - Subject Specificity: Submissions must strictly pertain to the subject area of insurance law.